pnimma01/Amazon_Vine_Analysis/README.md

 Is there is any positivity bias for reviews in the Vine program?

-The results above for this specific dataset prove that there is no positivity bias towards 5 star reviews when comparing Vine reviews versus Non-Paid for by Vine Reviews.

-The percent of reviews that were not paid for by Vine, had a higher percentage of 5 star ratings than those that were paid for by the Vine program.
-Only 34.12% of Vinew Reviews were 5 Stars while 48.32% of Non-Vine Reviews were 5 Stars.
+No, there is no positivity bias in the Vine program, based on the results.

 ## Additional Analysis

+Following additional analysis can be performed on the data:
-Additional analysis that we could do with the dataset would be to compare all star reviews (from 0 to 5) across paid for and unpaid for reviews as well as calculate and compare the average star rating for Vine and non-Vine reviews.
+- compare all the reviews (0 to 5 stars) across paid for and unpaid.
+- Calculate and compare the average star rating for Vine and non-Vine reviews.